Beeston Hall School: Sports and activities

 Children play sport every afternoon for at least an hour with matches against other schools/clubs mainly on Wednesday and Saturday afternoons.
-The main sports are Rugby, Hockey and Cricket for the boys and Netball, Hockey, Tennis and Rounders for the girls.
-In addition, children at Beeston can also take part in Swimming, Tennis, Athletics, Cross-Country, Fencing, Shooting, Sailing and Golf.
+The main sports are rugby, hockey, tennis, cricket and netball and children can also take part in swimming, athletics, cross-country, fencing, shooting, sailing and golf.

-The School’s facilities include 25 acres of grass pitches, a full size Astro turf pitch, all-weather (flood lit) Netball and Tennis Courts, an indoor shooting range, a sports hall (large enough for three indoor cricket nets), an outdoor heated 20m Swimming Pool, four Cricket Squares in the summer and outdoor cricket nets.
+The School’s facilities include 25 acres of grass pitches, a full-size AstroTurf pitch, all-weather (floodlit) netball and tennis courts, an indoor shooting range, a sports hall (large enough for three indoor cricket nets), an outdoor heated 20m swimming pool, four cricket squares in the summer and outdoor cricket nets.

 Boarding

-Beeston Hall has two boarding houses: